-Broadway’s ‘Rent’ Premiered 25 Years Ago Today, Hours After Its Creator Jonathan Larson’s Sudden Death
+Broadway's 'Rent' Premiered 25 Years Ago Today, Hours After Its Creator Jonathan Larson's Sudden Death

 Some of the more iconic songs that would become classics in the musical theater community included "Seasons of Love" and "Rent."

-The original cast of Rent would contain entertainers who were relative unknowns at the time.
+The original cast of Rent contained entertainers who were relative unknowns at the time.
 Many would go on to become well-known members of the industry.
 These included Anthony Rapp, Adam Pascal, Daphne Rubin-Vega, Jesse L. Martin, Wilson Jermaine Heredia, Idina Menzel, Fredi Walker, and Taye Diggs.